 Introduction

 Disputes – whether they be with employees, clients or contractors, can not only consume a significant amount of time and resource (and a great deal of nervous energy) but are expensive!
-With lawyers fees often running into thousands and thousands of pounds (and sometimes exceeding the value of the claim!) and an increase in contractual claims arising as a combination of Covid 19, the economic downturn and events in Ukraine, what are the alternatives to going to court ?
+With lawyers fees often running into thousands and thousands of pounds (and sometimes exceeding the value of the claim!).
+This note discusses some alternatives.

 Litigation